 This is followed by the early spring celebration of Hina Matsuri on March 3 that wishes health and happiness for girls.
 After the ornamental dolls of Hina Matsuri are put away, it’s only a matter of time until the cherry blossoms are in bloom.

-As spring’s premier event, it’s no surprise that talk of cherry blossoms dominate conversation in Japan.
+As spring’s premier event, it’s no surprise that talk of cherry blossoms dominates the conversation in Japan.
 It’s no exaggeration to say that all of Japan is glued to their TV screen anxiously awaiting updates on the weather forecast.

 Will there be sunny skies for this year’s cherry blossom viewing party?
 Exactly when will the cherry blossoms begin their bloom?
 Will spring showers put a premature end to cherry blossom festivities?
-The following are some of the other major questions asked about cherry blossoms in Japan!
+The following are some of the other big questions asked about cherry blossoms in Japan!

 3. Why are there so many cherry trees in Japan?

 Another of our cherry blossom facts is that there are many species of cherry – in Tokyo's Ueno Park alone, there are over 50 varieties – some of which have been cultivated through cross-breeding.
 These efforts took off in the 14th century where they became cultivated as an ornamental flower.

 In the mid-19th century, a variety of cherry blossom known Somei-yoshino (Prunus x yedoensis) was first introduced in Japan.
-From the late 19th century onward, its cultivation spread across Japan, resulting in it becoming the most abundant species of cherry tree.
+From the late 19th century onward, its cultivation spread across the country, resulting in it becoming the most abundant species of cherry tree.